Texas A&M vs. Auburn NCAA Football Odds, Plays and Insights | November 6, 2021

 Auburn Stats and Trends

-- Auburn has five wins against the spread in eight games this year.

-- The Tigers have covered the spread once this season when underdogs by 4 points or more (in three chances).
+- The Tigers have been underdogs by 4.5 points or more three times this season and covered the spread once.

-- Auburn's games this season have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).
+- Auburn's games this year have hit the over on four of eight set point totals (50%).

 - When Auburn scores more than 16.1 points, it is 5-2 against the spread and 6-1 overall.

-- When Auburn totals more than 329.3 yards, the team is 5-2 against the spread and 6-1 overall.
+- In games that Auburn picks up more than 329.3 yards, the team is 5-2 against the spread and 6-1 overall.

 - The Tigers have seven giveaways this season, while the Aggies have 11 takeaways .